Most employees in wholesale and retail trade

 Wholesale and retail trade had the most enterprises with at least one employee

-The share of professional, scientific and technical activities is, with 27.4 %, the largest among one-person enterprises (so with no employees), followed by wholesale and retail trade (18.5 %) and construction (18 %).
+The share of one-person enterprises (so with no employee) is the largest in professional, scientific and technical activities (28.1%), followed by wholesale and retail trade (18.0 %) and construction (18.2 %).

 The year 2018 is marked by a methodological change with the complete introduction of the concept of enterprise based on the groups of enterprises.
 More information on the documentation page.